 Try to understand your depression in somewhat this way—some people are more susceptible to viruses than other people are; some people have chemical imbalances in their bodies; some people are more prone to certain infections; some people have immune system disorders; some people are more accident prone than others are; some people develop multiple sclerosis; some people have strokes; some people develop diabetes; some people have heart attacks; some people develop cancer.
 Some people happen to have depression.

-None such physical illnesses and diseases are the faults of those people who have them.
+The physical illnesses and diseases mentioned are NOT the fault of people who have them.
 Some people have a genetic predisposition to having depression; that genetic predisposition is often triggered by something in one’s environment.
-But . . . you did not cause your depression because of something you’ve done wrong in your life!
+But…you did not cause your depression because of something you have done wrong in your life!

-You simply are a person who happens to have depression.
+You are simply a person who happens to have depression.
 Some people do.
 Some don’t.
 It’s that simple.
-If you can look at your depression in that way, that will serve you well as God begins to heal your depression.
+If you can look at your depression in that way, it will serve you well as God begins to heal your depression.

-Depression just happens to some people just because they are mortal, physical, and material human beings subject to sin, Satan, debility, corruption, and death.
+Depression happens to some people simply because we are all mortal, physical, and material human beings subject to sin, Satan, debility, corruption, and death.
 It’s not your fault that you happen to have depression at this time in your life!
 And—again—God has not given you your depression.

 Then—if and when he gains access to your mind and emotions by means of oppression, that can often lead to depression.
 Take heart: Acts 10: 38 in the Bible says that Jesus heals people who are oppressed by the devil!